ZOLGENSMA is a one-time-only intravenous infusion

 See the preparation, dosing, and infusion process for ZOLGENSMA

-Learn how to appropriately prepare, dose, and infuse ZOLGENSMA® (onasemnogene abeparvovec-xioi).
+Learn how to successfully prepare, dose, and infuse ZOLGENSMA® (onasemnogene abeparvovec-xioi).

 ZOLGENSMA is a gene therapy for the treatment of pediatric patients less than 2 years of age with spinal muscular atrophy (SMA).